isaacwgarcia/eventdemo/README.md

 Deploy this app in Vercel to expose the endpoints.

+I recommend deploying by connecting your github repo to a vercel account, https://vercel.com/new.

-## Configure Stepzen
+## Configure StepZen

-The REST endpoints are set up and ready to be linked within the StepZen schema.
+The REST endpoints are set up, https://eventdemo.vercel.app/api and ready to be linked in the StepZen schema.

+Sign up for a StepZen endpoint here, https://stepzen.com/signup.

+After getting started, deploy the stepzen endpoint in the `/stepzen` folder and include the url and api key in your `.env` file.

 ## Learn More